demquad/SuxoAU/README.md

   This is a local-side version of SelfAC that includes:
    - Protection against being killed by other players due to unusual behavior, with automatic kick player.
-   - Protection against being kicked by others players by spamming murder RPC calls to you.
+   - Protection against other players kicking you by spamming murder RPC calls.

   **Here what happends when a player kills u**
   ![PlayerKicked](images/SuxoDefender_KickingAttacker.png)